-- Manure storage structures must be designed and managed to contain manure, wastewater, contaminated runoff, and manure mixed with litter or bedding without any discharge to the ground and in waters; - 2) For storing manure the following types of storage may be proposed by the applicant: - a. outdoors concrete pads only for solid manure storage - deep pits under the building floor housing the animals farther from milking parlour or processing facility, or outside below ground concrete storages or outside above ground tank storages or concrete lagoons, for liquid manure storage - 3) In case of storing manure in solid state concrete pad with at least three side walls where the manure is stacked must be envisaged, following these recommendations: - a.
-Urine has to be separated from solid manure and directed into a urine depot. - b. levelled ground for solid manure heaps should be placed on elevated grounds to prevent flooding from heavy rain - c. the ground and walls must be made of waterproof material which prior to stocking must be covered with layer of 70 cm substratum of chopped straw, leaves in order to absorb liquid manure; - d. the walls and floor must be build to be penetrable for urine (draining canals) and it flows to the urine depot or tank through the impermeable canals. - e. the ground site must be enclosed with 50 cm of ground dam and be fenced with at least 1,5 m high fence and properly marked with warning sign; - f. the heaps must be covered with film or with 20-cm thick layer of peat, chopped straw for odour protection as well as roofed for rain and sun protection. - g.
-Manure heaps must be at least 30 m from any well and must not be on a shore or bank of a water body, protected zone of a water intake - h.
-The capacity of the pad should be to store solid manure for at least 12 weeks; - 4) For storing manure in semi-solid or liquid state above ground tank storages or bellow ground concrete storages or concrete lagoons must be envisaged, following these recommendations: - a.
-In case of metal or concrete above ground tank, the tank must; be covered (floating membrane or air-proof tent or other) and contain provision for aeration to avoid accumulation of lethal gases and pumping;
+- Manure storage structures must be designed and managed to contain manure (including wastewater, contaminated runoff, and manure mixed with litter or bedding) without any discharge to the ground and in waters; - 2) For storing manure the following types of storage may be proposed by the applicant: - a. outdoors pads only for solid manure storage, or - b. outside below ground storages or outside above ground tank storages or lagoons, for liquid manure storage or - c. deep pits under the building floor housing the animals farther from milking parlour or processing facility a.
+Outdoors pads only for solid manure storage

+Minimum requirements for storage of solid manure:

+- 1) In case of storing manure in solid state, pad with at least three side walls where the manure is stacked must be envisaged, following these recommendations: - urine has to be separated from solid manure and directed into a urine depot (applicable only for cattle and pigs). - levelled ground for solid manure heaps should be placed on elevated grounds to prevent flooding. - the ground and walls must be made of waterproof material which prior to stocking must be covered with layer of absorbing material (substratum of chopped straw, leaves etc.) in order to absorb remains of liquid manure.draining impermeable canals connected with urine depot or tank may be envisaged for drainage of the remaining liquid (applicable only for cattle and pigs). - the heaps must be covered with material (with film or with thick layer of peat, chopped straw etc.) for odour protection as well as roofed for rain and sun protection. - manure heaps must be at least 30 m from any well and must not be on a shore or bank of a water body, protected zone of a water intake.
+Also they should not be attached or close to the breeding stables. - the capacity of the pad should be to store solid manure for at least 12 weeks.

+b.
+Outside below ground storages or outside above ground tank storages or lagoons